plone/training/chapter09.rst

 * Archetypes has ArchGenXML for UML-modeling (agx will bring this to Dexterity too)

 Approaches:
-* Schema in Dexterity: ttw, xml, python. interface = schema, often no class needded
+* Schema in Dexterity: ttw, xml, python. interface = schema, often no class needed
 * Schema in Archetypes: schema only in python

 * Dexterity: easy permissions per field, easy custom forms